Eating disorders and LGBTIQA+ communities - Eating Disorders Victoria

 Getting help

-Bloom Support Group
+BLOOM Support Group

 This group is exclusively for the LGBTQIA+ community who are experiencing eating disorders.
 It is a safe space to discuss the dynamic challenges of eating disorders, body image, gender identity and sexuality and how this is impacting you at the moment.